andyantunes/calculadora/README.md

 ## Learnings
 * Use Bootstrap on Angular
 * Use services
-* Documentation of code with JSdoc
+* Code documentation with JSdoc
 * Organization with Barrels
 * Decorators - Component and Injectable
 * Unit tests with Jasmine and Karma
-* Life Cycle OnInit
+* Life Cycle - OnInit

 This project was generated with [Angular CLI](https://github.com/angular/angular-cli) version 12.0.2.